PenelopeKing/Efficient-Common-Sense-in-LLMs-via-Knowledge-Graph-Compression/README.md

 Replace **relation.txt** with our own relation.txt in this repo.
 It is modified from the original processing.

 ## Training a Model

+Note: in data-params.json num_points is set to 100 for all models to only train on 100 points for convience of testing.
+Our papers results are based on 25k points for EG and 50k for anlg, however traing with that many points takes a significant amount of time.

 To train a model, use the following command:
 ```
 python run.py train <dataset> <model_type>